Edgar Wright

 BirthdayApr 18, 1974

 BiographyEdgar Howard Wright (born 18 April 1974) is an English filmmaker.
-He is known for his fast-paced and kinetic, satirical genre films, which feature extensive utilisation of expressive popular music, Steadicam tracking shots, dolly zooms and a signature editing style that includes transitions, whip pans and wipes.
+He is known for his fast-paced and kinetic, satirical genre films, which feature extensive use of expressive popular music, Steadicam tracking shots, dolly zooms and a signature editing style that includes transitions, whip pans and wipes.
 He first made independent short films before making his first feature film A Fistful of Fingers in 1995.
 Wright created and directed the comedy series Asylum in 1996, written with David Walliams.
 After directing several other television shows, Wright directed the sitcom Spaced (1999–2001), which aired for two series and starred frequent collaborators Simon Pegg and Nick Frost.

 Biography from the Wikipedia article Edgar Wright.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.